One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

 This interestingly implies that, with respect to qfap-reduction, the complexity degrees attained by problems $\HOMP{\fancya}$ are linearly ordered according to the classes in our graph hierarchy, in particular, linearly ordered in a sequence of order type~$\omega + 3$.

-In brief, our approach for understanding the problems $\HOMP{\fancya}$ is to present a graph hierarchy and then show that this hierarchy induces a complexity hierarchy for these problems.
-We wish to emphasize the unifying nature, the modularity, and the conceptual claenliness of this approach.
-Our definition and presentation of the graph hierarchy cleanly and neatly encapsulates the graph-theoretic content needed to present the complexity hierarchy.
-We obtain a uniform and self-contained derivation of the mentioned known classifications~\cite{Grohe07-otherside,ChenMueller13-fineclass-arxiv}, which derivation we find to be clearer and simpler than those of the original works.
-Our treatment also strengthens the known classifications, since the problems classified as being computationally equivalent are here shown to be so under qfap-reductions; in particular, it follows from our treatment that all of the W[1]-complete problems from Grohe's theorem~\cite{Grohe07-otherside} are pairwise equivalent under qfap-reductions and hence in a very strong sense.
+In brief, our approach for understanding the family of problems $\HOMP{\fancya}$ is to present a graph hierarchy and then show that this hierarchy induces a complexity hierarchy for these problems. \emph{We wish to emphasize the unifying nature, the modularity, and the conceptual cleanliness of this approach.} Our definition and presentation of the graph hierarchy cleanly and neatly encapsulates the graph-theoretic content needed to present the complexity hierarchy.
+We obtain a uniform and self-contained derivation of the mentioned known classifications~\cite{GroheSchwentickSegoufin01-conjunctivequeries,Grohe07-otherside,ChenMueller13-fineclass-arxiv}, which derivation we find to be clearer and simpler than those of the original works.
+This uniform derivation is a testament to the utility of the graph hierarchy, and we view the simple definitions of \emph{graph deconstruction} and the relation $\preceq$, as well as the development of their basic theory, as conceptual contributions.

+Our treatment strengthens the known classifications, since the problems classified as being computationally equivalent are here shown to be so under qfap-reductions; in particular, it follows from our treatment that all of the W[1]-complete problems from Grohe's theorem~\cite{Grohe07-otherside} are pairwise equivalent under qfap-reductions and hence in a very strong sense.